Last updated: 14 April 2026

 You're not broken.
 The way you respond makes sense.
 It made sense when you first developed it.
 It may just not be serving you anymore.

-Good identity coaching will:
+Good coaching for people who feel stuck will:

-• Name the pattern without judging it
+- Name the pattern without judging it

-• Help you understand where it came from
+- Help you understand where it came from

-• Build enough safety that it can soften
+- Build enough safety that it can soften

-• Let change happen from inside, not from instruction
+- Let change happen from inside, not from instruction

 It won't give you a plan on day one.
 It won't promise a breakthrough by session three.
 And it won't tell you what to do.